COVID-19 pandemic in Romania: 8–13 March 2020: Ban on public gatherings, school and border closures

 On 12 March, Serbian authorities closed seven border points with Romania to prevent the spread of coronavirus.
 On the same day, the Romanian Ombudsman asked President Klaus Iohannis to declare the state of emergency and the Romanian Parliament to approve it.
 In a televised statement, the Secretary of State in the Ministry of Health, Nelu Tătaru, said that the current situation does not impose such an extreme measure.
 The Romanian Football Federation decided to postpone all football matches in Romania until 31 March.
-Interior Minister Marcel Vela announced that the border crossing points with low traffic have been closed so that employees there to be directed to high traffic posts.
+Interior Minister Marcel Vela announced that the border crossing points with low traffic had been closed so that employees there to be directed to high traffic posts.
 Health Minister Victor Costache issued an order prohibiting the export of medicines and medical equipment for six months.

 On 13 March, Vergil Chițac, former admiral, who acts as an independent in the PNL senators' group, was diagnosed with COVID-19.
 He isolated himself after finding out that a French parliamentarian, with whom he had been traveling to Brussels, was found with coronavirus.
 On 9 March, Chițac attended a party meeting with over 100 people.
 Parliamentary sources claim that he was also present in the Senate on 12 March, when he attended the group and plenary sessions.
 In these conditions, all members of the National Political Bureau of PNL self-isolated at home.
-Interim Prime-minister Ludovic Orban announced that all PNL senators have an obligation to isolate themselves and that he will self-isolate at Vila Lac 1.
-He also announced that all ministers will be tested for coronavirus and self-isolate.
+Interim Prime-minister Ludovic Orban announced that all PNL senators have an obligation to isolate themselves and that he would self-isolate at Vila Lac 1.
+He also announced that all ministers would be tested for coronavirus and self-isolate.